priyankasml/priyankasml/README.md

 # 🎯 Interests

 💻 Coding
-🎵 Listening to music while coding
+🎵 Listening to Songs while coding
 📚 Learning new technologies

 ---